 These tests are extremely easy to use, and just involve setting the canister or detector in your lowest living space and returning after a predetermined period of time.

 If the results on the first test are higher than 8pCi/L (i.e. twice the recommended level), the EPA advises that you take a second short-term test.
-However, if the results of the test are high, but less than 8pCi/L, take a long-term test.
+However, if the results of the test have high levels, but less than 8pCi/L, take a long-term test.
 A long-term test is any radon detector that lasts more than 90 days.

 Because of the longitudinal study, a long-term testing kit is good at determining the year-round average amount of radon in your home.